chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Edge Cases

-**Definition**: Special cases handled explicitly, often at initialization or termination.
+**Definition**: Edge cases are the special or extreme scenarios that might need explicit handling outside the normal loop logic, often handled at the boundaries (initialization and termination).

 **Importance**: Prevents subtle bugs, especially off-by-one errors.

 **Notes**:
-- Both initialization and termination(before the first iteration and after the last iteration) are edges cases.
+- Both initialization and termination (the moments before the first iteration and after the last iteration) are edges cases.
 Corner cases are also edge cases, but it's highly case-by-case.
-- Different algorithms have different corner cases, but typically if the collection we need to deal with have 0 or 1 element, then it's a corner case.
+- Different algorithms have different edge cases, but typically if the collection we need to deal with have 0 or 1 element, then it's an edge case.
 - Typically the first and the last iteration of the loop would introduce some problems.
 The first iteration is about initialization and the last iteration is about termination.
-- Some people also consider the **best case** and **worst case** for an algorithm as its edge cases.
+- Some algorithms define **best case** and **worst case** scenarios, which you can consider as edge cases in terms of performance or structure.
-- Edge cases should also be stated with comments. we can find edge cases by making the assumption of our procedure FALSE or by observing out-of-bound cases of the codes
+- Edge cases should usually be considered when writing code and often documented in comments or tests.
+We can find edge cases by making the assumption of our procedure FALSE or by observing out-of-bound cases of the code.

 **Concept Examples**:
-- Empty array (`nums.length == 0`)
+- Empty array, e.g., `nums.length == 0`
-- One-element array (`nums.length == 1`)
+- One-element array, e.g., `nums.length == 1`
 - Loop condition false from start (zero iterations)
-- Loop with One Iteration Only
+- Loop runs exactly once

 **Code Example**: